Dasonk/docstring/README.md

 ### ? support

 A little bit more information on `?` support.
-This will only work for functions that 1) have a docstring contained in them and 2) are living in the global environment.
+This will only work for functions that:

+ 1) have a docstring contained in them and
+ 2) are living in the global environment.

 If it doesn't meet those requirements then `?` will fall back to the "typical" way that `?` would get interpreted.

 For example if I defined